Sébastien Ogier: 2016

-Still teamed up with Julien Ingrassia in the Volkswagen Motorsport squad for the fourth successive year, Ogier started the season with his third successive win on Rally Monte-Carlo.
+Still teamed up with Ingrassia in the Volkswagen Motorsport squad for the fourth successive year, Ogier started the season with his third successive win on Rally Monte-Carlo.
 He then took another success on Rally Sweden, which had been shortened due to a lack of snow.
 In Mexico, Ogier had to sweep very dusty roads again but still took second place behind Latvala, also winning his third Power Stage out of three rallies.
 His first place in the championship penalized him again in Argentina, where he took second place, and then again in Portugal and Italy where he finished third.
 Rally Poland was even more difficult and ended up with a sixth place, before a small mistake cost him a lot in Finland, with no points scored.

-He was back to the win in Germany, on Volkswagen's home soil.
+Ogier was back to the win in Germany, on Volkswagen's home soil.
 First full-tarmac rally of the season, it was won by the French pair for the second year in a row as they managed in the best way some very changeable road conditions.
 Ogier went on to win in Corsica after dominating the rally from start to finish.
 He was again on the top step of the podium in Spain and clinched the world champion title for the fourth time.
 His victory at Wales Rally GB brought the Manufacturers' title to Volkswagen, this also for the fourth successive year.

 In the days following this success, Volkswagen announced its withdrawal from WRC.